divisiondeariza/data_challenge_2022/README.md

 ## Notes (Python)

-•	Framework could be Flask or Django the architecture should be proposed by you
+•	Framework could be Flask or Django the architecture should be proposed by you.

-•	Follow Clean Code principles (Installing Sonar Lint in IntelliJ can help)
+•	Follow Clean Code principles (Installing Sonar Lint in IntelliJ can help).

 •	Unit testing is expected with a coverage of at least 80% on service classes (Unitest, Pytest) on the code developed.

 •	Code Tools: Jupyter Notebooks / Anaconda, Kaggle Notebooks, Google Collab, PyCharm, Visual Studio code, Jet Brains.

 •	If you use microservices architecture, you will need to provide diagrams and documentation of your solution design.
 And use Postman to test your API calls.

 •	PEP8 coding standard.